Courses at A2 level (from 20% to 49% in the placement test)

 Credit points: 2-3 ECTS

-Prerequisites: 80% to 89% in the placement test, or successful participation in another course at C1 level at the SpZ, or a UNIcert® II certificate.
+Prerequisites: 80% to 89% in the placement test, or successful participation in another C1-level course at the SpZ, or a UNIcert® II certificate.

-Method of assessment: ECTS points are gained by completing a range of tasks such as ILIAS tests, e-mail writing, a job application and forum entries.
+Type of assessment: ECTS points are earned by completing various tasks such as ILIAS tests, writing emails, a job application, and forum entries.
 Regular participation is therefore important, as the ECTS points are determined by continuous assessment and active involvement in the course.

 English for Architects B2/C1